kirull1/kinopoisk-button/README.md

 # Kinopoisk Button Extension

-A Chrome extension that adds the custome button on Kinopoisk film pages.
+A Chrome extension that adds the custome button on Kinopoisk film and series pages.

 ## Installation